What is a Forest Fire Fighting and Prevention Supervisor?

 Forest Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

-How much do Forest Fire Fighting and Prevention Supervisors make in each U.S. state?
+How much do Forest Fire Fighting and Prevention Supervisors make in different U.S. states?

 |State||Annual Mean Salary|

-What Tools do Forest Fire Fighting and Prevention Supervisors Use?
+What Tools & Technology do Forest Fire Fighting and Prevention Supervisors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Forest Fire Fighting and Prevention Supervisors: